meta-nitin/Design-Patterns/README.md

 ### Memento
 Lets you save and restore the previous state of an object without revealing the details of its implementation.
 The Memento makes the object itself responsible for creating a snapshot of its state.
 No other object can read the snapshot, making the original object’s state data safe and secure.

 Usage -
-	1.	when you want to produce snapshots of the object’s state to be able to restore a previous state of the object
+1. When you want to produce snapshots of the object’s state to be able to restore a previous state of the object
 2. When you need to implement an undo feature in your application that allows users to revert changes made to an object’s state
 3. When you need to rollback changes to an object’s state in case of errors or exceptions, such as in database transactions

 ```java
 // Memento class